Hakata Weather in August

 Is it good to visit Hakata in August?

 No, you are not recommended to come here during this period.
-The weather conditions make people uncomfortable and easy to heatstroke.
-Plus, students are on summer vacation and locals usually take 4 days off from July 13 to 16 due to Oben Festival, so there are large numbers of tourists, causing an increase in the prices of hotels and airline tickets, packed scenic spots and long queuing time.
+The hot and humid weather conditions make people uncomfortable and even more likely to get heatstroke.
+Plus, students are on summer vacation and locals usually take a long holiday in middle August due to Oben Festival, so there are large numbers of tourists, causing an increase in the prices of hotels and airline tickets, packed scenic spots and long queuing time.

 What to wear in Hakata in August?

 Clothes: As Hakata in August features very hot and wet climate, prioritize light clothes with good breathability such as cotton and linen tank tops, short-sleeved shirts, shorts and sundresses.
-It’s advised to bring a sun-protective clothing, protecting you from both strong sunlight and the cold air of air conditioners in indoor places.
+It’s advised to bring a sun-protective clothing, protecting you from both strong sunlight and the strong air conditioners in indoor places.

 Footwear: Pack breathable and comfortable sneakers that are lightweight and suitable for long walks.
 Bring along waterproof shoe covers in case of rain.